TristanJgn/Create-With-Hope-Website/README.md

 # Create With Hope

 This project was a freelance job where I had the pleasure of working with Hope who is a social media strategist.
-She owns a small business called Create With Hope where she works with businesses to help them grow their social media prescence, whether by gaining new followers, fostering better engagement, or a combination of both.
+She owns a small business called Create With Hope where she works with businesses to help them grow their social media presence, whether by gaining new followers, fostering better engagement, or a combination of both.
 Hope first started out with, and still runs, a vegan lifestyle page where she has grown her community to over 30K followers.

 —Tristan